Cabinet Refinishing & Painting in Temecula

 Meet Tyler

-I'm Tyler Fowler, owner of Parallel Painting, based in Anza approximately 30–35 minutes from Temecula via CA-371 west and CA-79 south.
-I've been refinishing cabinets across Temecula since 2016 — from oak cabinets in early 2000s Redhawk and Vail Ranch builds to dark-stained maple in wine country customs along De Portola.
+I'm Tyler Fowler, owner of Parallel Painting, based in Anza.
+I serve Temecula — from oak cabinets to dark-stained maple in custom homes.
 I'm personally on every job from start to finish.
 No subcontractors, no project managers.
-Just honest work and results that actually last.
+Just honest work.

 Serving Temecula and Surrounding Areas

-Parallel Painting proudly serves Temecula and the surrounding communities of Southwest Riverside County.
-From our base in Anza, Temecula is approximately 30–35 minutes via CA-371 west to Aguanga and CA-79 south through the mountains, making it one of our most accessible service areas.
+Parallel Painting proudly serves Temecula and the surrounding communities of Southwest Riverside County across the Temecula Valley.
+From our base in Anza, Temecula is reached via CA-371 west to Aguanga and CA-79 south through the mountains, making it one of our most accessible service areas.
 We also serve homeowners in nearby cities throughout the region.

 Nearby cities we serve: